ansible/tox-ansible/README.md

 ## Usage in a CI/CD pipeline

-The repo contains a github workflow that can be used in a github actions CI/CD pipeline.
-The workflow will run all tests across all available environments, unless limited by the `skip` option in the `tox-ansible.ini` file.
+The repo contains a GitHub workflow that can be used in a GitHub actions CI/CD pipeline.
+The workflow will run all tests across all available environments unless limited by the `skip` option in the `tox-ansible.ini` file.

 Each environment will be run in a separate job.
 The workflow will run all jobs in parallel.

-The github matrix is dynamically created by `tox-ansible` using the `--gh-matrix` and `--ansible` flags.
-The list of environments is converted to a list of entries in json format and added the file specified by the "GITHUB_OUTPUT" environment variable.
+The GitHub matrix is dynamically created by `tox-ansible` using the `--gh-matrix` and `--ansible` flags.
+The list of environments is converted to a list of entries in json format and added to the file specified by the "GITHUB_OUTPUT" environment variable.
 The workflow will read this file and use it to create the matrix.

-A sample use of the github workflow might look like this:
+A sample use of the GitHub workflow might look like this:

 ```yaml
 name: Test collection